 Please also note that the system only allows for recordings in 4-hour blocks.
 If your class runs longer than 4 hours, please provide us with your preferred recording schedule to ensure that we capture the entire class.
 For example, you my request to record from 10am to 1pm, break an hour for lunch (no recording), and record the second half from 2pm to 5pm.
 We will label the recordings as Part 1 and Part 2, for the benefit of your students.

-The Law School participates in the Copyright Clearance Center program for obtaining permission to use copyrighted materials in both hard-copy “coursepacks” and materials posted online in the Courseweb system.
+The Law School participates in the Copyright Clearance Center program for obtaining permission to use copyrighted materials in both hard-copy “CoursePacks” and materials posted online in CourseWorks.

-Copyright laws apply equally to both hard-copy and digitally distributed materials on Coursewebs.
-Further information about copyright issues can be found at the Columbia Libraries/Information Services Copyright Advisory Office.
+Copyright laws apply equally to both hard-copy and digitally distributed materials.
+For information on obtaining copyright permission, please contact the Secretariat at [email protected].